Running Evaluations

 Once you have defined evaluation criteria (LLM-as-Judge, Programmatic Rules), you need to run them against your prompt’s logs to generate results.
 Latitude supports two primary modes for running automated evaluations:

-Running Evaluations on Datasets (Batch Mode)
+Running Evaluations on Datasets (Run experiment)

 Batch evaluations allow you to assess prompt performance across a predefined set of inputs and expected outputs contained within a Dataset.